 Over time, different health problems can cause strictures to form in the esophagus, causing a narrowing of the esophagus.
 These strictures can make it difficult to swallow.
 You may have a feeling of food getting stuck in your chest.
 This feeling is because the food has a difficult time moving past the stricture.

 In most cases, these strictures are a result of fibrous or collagen tissue accumulation.
-Here is a list of disorders that may cause esophageal strictures:
+The disorders that may cause esophageal strictures include:

 Esophageal dilation is not a cure for any of the disorders above and the symptoms will likely recur in time.
 However, esophageal dilation can be a useful method of relieving symptoms.